mnieber/dodo-commands/doc/reference/standard-commands/dial.rst

      # There you will find subdirectories called ``functions`` and ``conf.d`` that need
      # to be copied to ~/.config/fish (merging them with the existing directories there)
-     # If ~/.config/fish does not yet these subdirectories then you can do this using:
+     # If ~/.config/fish does not yet contain these subdirectories then you can do this using:
      cd (dodo which --fish-config)
      cp -rf functions conf.d ~/.config/fish